 It is a lesson of courage, faith, and overcoming what seems impossible.

 The Israelites under the command of King Saul were to fight the Philistine army.
 A Philistine giant named Goliath who stood at over nine feet tall came to the front of the Philistine battle line each day for forty days and challenged someone to fight him.
 He mocked and insulted the Israelites and their God.
 No one from the Israelite army dared to take up the challenge for they feared Goliath.

 David was the youngest of Jesse’s twelve sons.
 As instructed by his father, he takes. supplies to his brothers who are in the front lines.
 That is where he hears Goliath mocking God and this infuriates David, who then volunteers to fight the giant.

 From a human perspective Goliath was an intimidating and formidable enemy.
 His size, armour and weapons instilled fear in his opponents.

 In verse 8 Goliath says “Am I not a philistine and you servants of Saul”

 In verse 26 David says “Who is this uncircumcised Philistine that he should defy the armies of the living God.”

 Notice the difference, by calling Goliath an uncircumcised philistine, David clearly recognises Goliath as one who is outside of the covenant promise of God and not among the Lord’s chosen people.

-David sees the Israelites including himself as the armies of the living God rather than the servants of Saul.
-What a contrast there to recognise who you belong to and under whose leadership they are actually fighting.
+David sees the Israelites including himself as a part of the armies of the living God rather than the servants of Saul.
+What a contrast in how David recognises who he belongs to and under whose leadership the Israelites are actually fighting.